GreyMario/OoT-Randomizer/README.md

 #### Ganon's Castle
 - The one place in the randomizer where Bombchus are _demanded_ in logic.
 No other glitchless method allows completion of Spirit Trial.
-- In Spirit Trial, the web on the ceiling may be burned by Din's Fire, Fire Arrows, or, less obvious, the Bow through a nearby torch.
+- In Spirit Trial, the web on the ceiling may be burned by Fire Arrows or, less obviously, a normal arrow through a nearby torch.
+Din's Fire simply will not reach.
 - In Shadow Trial, magical fire may be skipped entirely by using the Longshot to cross to the Like-Like, then Hover Boots over the gap.
 - There is free Blue Fire in the Water Trial.
 You may very well be required to use this Blue Fire source to unfreeze King Zora.